 The Les Halles quarter of Paris may no longer have its famed food market, but its spirit lives on in the classic French bistro dishes it inspired, such as this luscious dessert.

-1⁄2 cup sugar
+- 1⁄2 cup sugar

-7 tbsp. cake flour
+- 7 tbsp. cake flour

-1 1⁄4 tsp. vanilla extract
+- 1 1⁄4 tsp. vanilla extract

-9 cups fresh or frozen raspberries
+- 9 cups fresh or frozen raspberries

-3⁄4 cup sugar
+- 3⁄4 cup sugar

-1 package unflavored gelatin
+- 1 packet unflavored gelatin

-1⁄4 cup eau-de-vie de poire (pear brandy)
+- 1⁄4 cup plus 2 tbsp. eau-de-vie de poire (pear brandy)

-2 cups heavy cream
+- 2 cups heavy cream

-3 tbsp. superfine sugar
+- 3 tbsp. superfine sugar

-2 tbsp. fresh lemon juice
+- 2 tbsp. fresh lemon juice

 - Press cooked raspberries through a sieve set over a bowl to catch purée.
-Return 2 cups purée to pan and set over low heat.
-Reserve remaining purée for sauce.
-Sprinkle gelatin in 1/4 cup cold water, set aside until softened, then add to purée in pan, stirring until dissolved, 1–2 minutes.
-Remove from heat, add eau-de-vie, and set aside to cool.
+Return 2 cups purée to pan, reserving the remaining purée for sauce, and set over low heat.
+Add softened gelatin to pan, stirring until dissolved, 1–2 minutes.
+Remove from heat, add 1⁄4 cup eau-de-vie, and set aside to cool at room temperature.
 Whip cream in a large bowl until soft peaks form.
 Gently fold cooled purée into cream.

 - Assemble the Charlotte: Unmold cake and discard parchment.
 Slice cake in half crosswise, then return bottom cake layer to pan with ring reattached.
 Pour in raspberry filling, then replace cake top, brown side up.
 Cover with plastic; refrigerate for 24 hours.